aravindkanna/Compute-Eigen-Values-in-Parallel/README.md

 A course project for course "Topics in Parallel Processing".

 Currently sequential method is completed.
+Present work is to build a large symmetric matrix.